 Case Example 2:

 P and D are neighbours.
 P sued D for putting a notice up at the front wall of D’s house which stated, among others, that D’s neighbours have been stealing his mail.
-As D’s house was located at a corner of the housing area and P was D’s only immediately neighbour, the Court held that the notice with the words: “jiran mencuri surat-surat kami” sufficiently referred to P.
+As D’s house was located at a corner of the housing area and P was D’s only immediate neighbour, the Court held that the notice with the words: “jiran mencuri surat-surat kami” sufficiently referred to P.

-Once the elements for libel or slander are satisfied, the following are the common defences that may be raised:
+Once the elements for libel or slander are satisfied, the following are common defences that may be raised:

 To rely on this defence, a person has to show that the defamatory words are true or substantially true.

 B publishes a defamatory statement about C having an extramarital affair.
 B will be successful in raising the defence of justification if B can prove that C did indeed engage in adultery.

 D published a defamatory statement that he received information from a businesswoman that P had sought and obtained bribes from her.
 D did not succeed on his defence of justification as D failed to prove that P had sought and obtained bribes from the businesswomen.